Architecture of Poland: After 1989

-Among the most important contemporary polish architects are the post-modernists Marek Budzyński (Warsaw University Library, the Supreme Court), Romuald Loegler (Centrum E housing estate in Kraków and the chapel in the Batowice Cemetery in the same city) and Dariusz Kozłowski (Seminary of the Salesian Society in Krakow) as well as the neo-modernists Stefan Kuryłowicz (The Focus building in Warsaw), JEMS (Agora headquarters in Warsaw), Krzysztof Ingarden (Wyspiański Pavilion in Krakow) and Zbigniew Maćków (Silver Tower Center in Wrocław).
-One of the recent phenomenons are also many new museums built in last years, e.g. the Museum of the History of Polish Jews in Warsaw, the Museum of Taduesz Kantor in Kraków (Ośrodek Dokumentacji Sztuki Tadeusza Kantora Cricoteka), the Museum of the Solidarity and the Museum of the Second World War in Gdańsk as well as the concert halls, e.g. National Forum of Music in Wrocław and Szczecin Philharmonic.
+Among the most prominent contemporary Polish architects are Ryszard Jurkowski (Home Army Museum in Krakow), the post-modernists Marek Budzyński (Church of the Ascension of Christ, Warsaw University Library and the Supreme Court in Warsaw), Romuald Loegler (Centrum E housing estate and Batowice Cemetery Chapel, both in Kraków), and Dariusz Kozłowski (Salesian Society Seminary in Krakow), as well as the neo-modernists like Stefan Kuryłowicz (The Focus and Plac Unii in Warsaw, National Forum of Music in Wrocław), JEMS (Agora headquarters and the Browary Warszawskie mixed-use complex in Warsaw, International Congress Centre in Katowice), Krzysztof Ingarden (Wyspiański Pavilion and ICE Krakow Congress Centre, both in Krakow), and Zbigniew Maćków (Silver Tower Center in Wrocław).
+In recent years, a significant increase in construction of cultural buildings has also been observed — including Museum of the History of Polish Jews in Warsaw, Taduesz Kantor Museum in Kraków (Ośrodek Dokumentacji Sztuki Tadeusza Kantora Cricoteka), Museum of the Solidarity and Museum of the Second World War in Gdańsk, National Forum of Music in Wrocław, and Szczecin Philharmonic.

-After the creation of the Third Republic, starchitects Arata Isozaki (Manggha), Norman Foster (Metropolitan, Varso), Daniel Libeskind (Złota 44) and Helmut Jahn (Cosmopolitan Twarda 2/4) had their projects in Poland.
-Other foreign architects active in Poland are Larry Oltmanns/SOM (Rondo 1), Jürgen Mayer (Hotel Park Inn in Kraków), Rainer Mahlamäki (Museum of the History of Polish Jews), Renato Rizzi (Shakespearian Theatre in Gdańsk), Riegler Riewe Architekten (Silesian Museum), Estudio Barozzi Veig Studio (Szczecin Philharmonic) and MVRDV (Bałtyk in Poznań).

-In 2015, Szczecin Philharmonic was awarded the European Union Prize for Contemporary Architecture.
+Since the creation of the Third Polish Republic, some prominent international architects have completed high-profile projects in Poland, among them Arata Isozaki (Manggha), Norman Foster (Metropolitan and Varso), Daniel Libeskind (Złota 44) and Helmut Jahn (Cosmopolitan Twarda 2/4).
+There are also other international architects who have contributed to the development of Polish architecture, among them Kohn Pedersen Fox with Warsaw Financial Center, Larry Oltmanns/SOM with Rondo 1, Jürgen Mayer with Hotel Park Inn in Kraków, Rainer Mahlamäki with Museum of the History of Polish Jews, Renato Rizzi with Shakespearian Theatre in Gdańsk, Riegler Riewe Architekten with Silesian Museum, MVRDV with Bałtyk in Poznań and Concordia Design in Wrocław, as well as Estudio Barozzi Veiga with Szczecin Philharmonic, which in 2015 was awarded the European Union Prize for Contemporary Architecture.